ElijahRW/CS_410_RUST_Final/README.md

 ###Development Postmortem

 To a certain extent.
-I'm willing to admit that I overestimated the difficulty I would encounter in developing this project.
+I'd claim that I overestimated the difficulty I would encounter in developing this project.
 I encountered several issues integrating with the test engine.
-I admittedly sturggled to find an effective method of implementing
+I admittedly struggled to find an effective method of implementing my XML system into the Piston engine.
+Rendering objects in their system requires full adoption of their trait heirarchy, making an autonomous XML hierarchy difficult to maintain.

 In future development I would likely attempt the following:
 * Add coverage to prevent panics at parsing attempts: this would require matching at all